maramzan/codies_assessment/README.md

 There are two JavaScript files in this project: `script.js` and `script2.js`.

+## CSS File

+There is one CSS file in this project: `styles.css`.

 ### script.js

 The `script.js` file contains the code that solves each of the problems.
 Each solution is contained within its own function.
-Here's a brief overview of each function:

-1. `reverseString(str)`: This function takes a string `str` as an argument, splits it into an array of characters, reverses the array, and then joins it back into a string.

-2. `reverseString2(str)`: This function also takes a string `str` as an argument, but it reverses the string using a for loop.

-3. `Car`: The `Car` class is a basic example of object-oriented programming in JavaScript.
-It has a constructor that takes `make`, `model`, and `year` as arguments, and it has two methods: `accelerate()` and `brake()`.

-4. `fetchUserData()`: The `fetchUserData()` function is an example of using the Fetch API to retrieve data from an API.
-It uses async/await syntax to handle the asynchronous nature of the Fetch API.

 ### script2.js